salamander2/RaspberryPi/Linux_Commands.md

     * `cd -` will take you to the previous directory you were in
     * You can get to a complicated location (eg. ./quick2wire_some_stuff) by typing just the first few letters and then pressing tab. `cd qui<TAB>`
 * **man** : look un the manual (man page) for something. e.g. `man python`
-* **apt-get** : this is the main (best??) way to install new software. e.g. `sudo apt-get install git`   Other useful options are `sudo apt-get autoremove` .
-It also updates your software and patches it.
+* **apt-get** : this is the main (best??) way to install new software. e.g. `sudo apt-get install git`
+Other useful options are `sudo apt-get autoremove` . "apt-get" is the command that also updates your software and patches it.
 * **df** : how much disk free space you have. `df -h` is better
 * **passwd** : this is the command to change your password
 * **ifconfig** : information about all network devices